kubernetes-sigs/aws-ebs-csi-driver/docs/modify-volume.md

 To use this feature, it must be enabled in the following places:
 - `VolumeAttributesClass` feature gate on `kube-apiserver` (consult your Kubernetes distro's documentation)
-- `storage.k8s.io/v1alpha1` enabled in `kube-apiserver` via [`runtime-config`](https://kubernetes.io/docs/tasks/administer-cluster/enable-disable-api/) (consult your Kubernetes distro's documentation)
+- `storage.k8s.io/v1alpha1` (Kubernetes 1.30 and before) or `storage.k8s.io/v1alpha1` (Kubernetes 1.31 and later) enabled in `kube-apiserver` via [`runtime-config`](https://kubernetes.io/docs/tasks/administer-cluster/enable-disable-api/) (consult your Kubernetes distro's documentation)
 - `VolumeAttributesClass` feature gate on `kube-controller-manager` (consult your Kubernetes distro's documentation)
-- `VolumeAttributesClass` feature gate on `external-provisioner` (add `--feature-gates=VolumeAttributesClass=true` to `sidecars.provisioner.additionalArgs` when using the EBS CSI Helm chart)
+- `VolumeAttributesClass` feature gate on `external-provisioner` sidecar
-- `VolumeAttributesClass` feature gate on `kube-controller-manager` (add `--feature-gates=VolumeAttributesClass=true` to `sidecars.resizer.additionalArgs` when using the EBS CSI Helm chart)
+- `VolumeAttributesClass` feature gate on `external-resizer` sidecar

+The EBS CSI Driver Helm chart will automatically enable the `VolumeAttributesClass` feature gate on the sidecars if `VolumeAttributesClass` object is detected with a beta API version (Kubernetes 1.31 and later).
+You (or your Kubernetes distro, on your behalf) are responsible for enabling the feature gate on the control plane components (`kube-apiserver` and `kube-controller-manager`).

-For more information, see the [Kubernetes documentation for the feature](https://kubernetes.io/docs/concepts/storage/volume-attributes-classes/).
+For more information, see the [Kubernetes documentation for Volume Attributes Classes](https://kubernetes.io/docs/concepts/storage/volume-attributes-classes/).

 ### `volume-modifier-for-k8s`